What is a signatory?

 All new applications must be endorsed by the applicant’s employer

-Social care managers and workers must have their renewal endorsed.
+Social care managers and workers, including domiciliary care workers must have their renewal endorsed.

 Qualified social workers don’t need to have their renewal endorsed.